Professor Rachael Mulheron, BCom, LLB (Hons), LLM (Adv) (UQ), DPhil (Oxon)

 Rachael acted as General Editor of the Oxford University Commonwealth Law Journal, previously acted as Managing Editor of the University of Notre Dame Australia Law Review, and is currently an Editorial Member of the Civil Justice Quarterly, England's only specialist civil procedure journal.

-For judicial citations of the following published work, please see here [PDF 74KB].
+Please see the judicial citations of the following published work [PDF 77KB].

-- The Modern Cy-Pres Doctrine: Applications and Implications (Routledge Cavendish, 2006), lxi + 337 pp Download the Routledge Cavendish order form [PDF 60KB]
+- The Modern Cy-Près Doctrine: Applications and Implications (Routledge Cavendish, London, 2006), lxi + 337pp

-- The Class Action in Common Law Legal Systems: A Comparative Perspective (Hart Publishing, 2004), lxxvii + 535 pp Download the Hart Publishing order form [PDF 1,274KB]
+- The Class Action in Common Law Legal Systems: A Comparative Perspective (Hart Publishing, Oxford, 2004), lxxvii + 535pp

 - ‘Asserting Personal Jurisdiction over Non-resident Class Members: Comparative Insights for the United Kingdom‘ (2019) 15 J of Private International Law 445–489